key-connect/services/docs/api/Apis/DefaultApi.md

 # **submitTransaction**
 > SubmitTransactionResult submitTransaction(chainId, network, SubmitTransactionRequest)

-Submit a transaction to the blockchain
+Submit a transaction to the blockchain.

+    Provided transaction object is submitted directly to the blockchain identified by &#x60;chainId&#x60; as is.

 ### Parameters